Mastercard/flow/IMPLEMENTATION_STATUS.md

 authoritative subject to explicit approved amendments.
 Frozen feasibility evidence and the original decision records remain historical.

+## Cleanup ticket 30 — native validation duplication — 2026-09-18

+Applied against `00fc0d55` with the existing formatter, PIT 1.25.8 and the unchanged Jupiter 82/97 thresholds.
+Every reduced test is branch-added: provenance was checked against `main` (`483c5428`), whose `assert-junit5` module contains only `Flocessor` and three small test classes, none of which changed.

+- `PreparedFlowLifecycleTest.descriptionsArePureAndOnlyTheOwnedNativeRunCanProcessThem`
+  removed: `retainedDescriptionDetachesTheHeavyExecutionGraph` runs the same `PureFactory` (preparation-purity assertions, nine real bodies, post-completion rejection) and adds the graph-detachment check.
+- `FlowParallelBindingTest.missingEarlyHookRejectsBeforeTheOriginalFactory` and
+  its `nohook` fixture branch removed: the bridge's `missingEarlyHookCannotBeRepairedByALateRequestParameter` proves the same `receiver` rejection plus the handshake receipt, no factory and no body entry.
+  The packaged provider-free/no-hook controls are untouched.
+- `selectedBasesPreserveSerialHistoryWithoutBlockingUnrelatedWork` now runs serial target 2 and parallel 12/20 only; serial ownership never enters `FlowNativeProfile`, so targets 1 and 5 were identical executions.
+- `bindingAndSuccessorFinishWhileIndependentCRemainsActive` is parameterised over targets 4 and 12, retaining the stronger assertion set (ordering, binding, durations, restoration, class sources, detached backstop) for both profiles; `suppliedTwelveTargetTwentyCapPreservesRealFlowOwnership` removed.
+- `FlowParallelRuntime` removed with its `SysOutTest` console exemption: its hardcoded 13-case completeness check no longer matched the selected suites (38 cases) and nothing referenced it. `SysOutTest` passes (556 files).
+- Legacy/prepared result classification stays separate: `Flocessor.processFlow`
+  is main-existing and records History inside each catch, while `PreparedFlocessor.processSelected` defers to a finally block with a fatal path; sharing would restructure main code for two near-identical blocks.
+- `busyTargetTwoMakesRealInlineProgressAndRestoresContextOnReuse` is
+  **temporarily `@Disabled`** at the owner's direction: under PIT it reproduced the deferred native idle-worker stall (factory in `FlowAdmission.next`, other worker idle) and hung minions for 23 and 57 minutes in the first attempt.
+It is not a reduction; it must be re-enabled when that TODO is resolved.

+Evidence (`C:/Data/Code/flow-ticket30-{main,branch-pre,after}*`): main
+(`483c5428`, isolated Maven repository) — 6 tests, 22 `Flocessor` mutants, 19
+killed (86%), 67/69 lines (97%).
+Branch before this ticket — 308 tests (1
+skip), 866 mutants, 644 killed (74%), 1,407/1,575 lines (89%).
+After — 306
+tests (1 skip), 866 mutants, 640 killed (74%), 1,407/1,575 lines (89%).
+Both
+branch runs report 0 `RUN_ERROR`; the abandoned first attempt's stall stacks are under `flow-ticket30-before-ABANDONED`. `Flocessor` outcomes are identical to main plus one killed mutant on the branch-added `close()`.
+Against the branch, 42 mutants changed status, all `TIMED_OUT`↔`SURVIVED`/`KILLED` flips in classes the removed tests do not exercise (`FlowNativeCall`, `FlowParallelOwner`, `FlowNativeProfile`, `FlowExtension`, …); the two `KILLED`→`SURVIVED` flips in `FlowExecution$1.tryAdvance` were killed before by `SerialCleanupTest` and `PreparedCaptureTest`, both unchanged and still run against those mutants.
+The Jupiter gate (74 < 82) was failing before this ticket and is neither repaired nor waived.
+The owner accepted committing on this evidence, with tests to be restored if a coverage gap is later shown.

 ## Cleanup ticket 31 — retained reporting and its tests — 2026-09-17

 Applied against `6c737a57` with the existing formatter, PIT 1.25.8 and the